idris-lang/Idris-dev/docs/reference/documenting.rst

 first paragraph of the documentation is taken to be an overview, and in some contexts, only this overview will be shown.
-After the documentation for the declaration as a whole, it is possible to associate documetation with specific named parameters, which can either be explicitly name or the results of converting free variables to implicit parameters.
+After the documentation for the declaration as a whole, it is possible to associate documentation with specific named parameters, which can either be explicitly name or the results of converting free variables to implicit parameters.
 Annotations are the same as with Javadoc annotations, that is for the named parameter ``(n : T)``, the